 - UChicago: second-year or third-year PhD students

-There must be at least one PI from University of Chicago and one PI from a CNRS affiliated lab.
-Those who do not already have a collaborator may consult the CNRS website (CNRS directory) or the UChicago website (students research, academic departments) to find information on the research groups and projects being carried out in either institution.
+There must be at least one PI from UChicago and one PI from CNRS-affiliated lab.
+Those who do not already have a collaborator may consult the CNRS website (CNRS directory) or the UChicago website (research areas) to find information on the research groups and projects being carried out in either institution.

 Up to 3 years